Eclectic Academic Homeschooling

 Why We Homeschool

-The is an updated version of an article I wrote in 2014.
-At that time there was no SEA Homeschoolers.
-I was feeling lonely and looking for a community of people to brainstorm with.
-So, I put a message out on Facebook.
-I thought there were only a few of us.
-I was hoping to find the 10 other (or maybe there were even fewer, I worried) secular, eclectic, academic homeschoolers out there.
-The response to my post was overwhelming.
-There are quite a few more than 10 of us, and we need each other.
+This is an updated version of an article I wrote in 2014, before SEA Homeschoolers existed.
+Back then, I felt lonely and was searching for a community of like-minded people.
+I put a call out on Facebook, hoping to find maybe 10 other secular, eclectic academic homeschoolers.
+The response was overwhelming.
+There are far more than 10 of us, and we need each other.

 Benefits of Secular Eclectic Academic Homeschooling, Secular Eclectic Academic Homeschooling, Secular Eclectic Academic, Secular Homeschooling, Blair Lee, SEA Homeschoolers, SEA Homeschooling

-Teen girl working on school work.Secular, Eclectic, Academic Homeschooling Group
+Teen girl working on school work.The Importance of Community

 If this post resonates with you, look for the Facebook Group Secular, Eclectic, Academic Homeschoolers closed group.
 It is open to any homeschooler or educator who considers themselves a secular, eclectic, academic, who appreciates the value of an academically-rich education that is innovative, and who wants to promote that within our homeschool community.
 The group is open to people of any faith, or lack thereof, but we do not allow proselytizing.
 The academics we discuss are secular academic.
 That does not mean people do not discuss religion within education, but it has to be from the perspective of academics, and all science discussions are strictly secular.
 I look forward to meeting my fellow secular, eclectic, academic homeschoolers!
 To learn more, feel free to contact SEA